devchallenges-io/curriculum/1-fundamentals/5-hosting/1-free-hosting-web-projects.md

 When you're ready to take your web project live, the hosting platform you choose is a critical piece of the puzzle. _The right platform_ not only brings your creation to the world but can also affect your site's performance, scalability, and even its search engine ranking.

-Diving into the realm of web hosting might have you swimming in a sea of options, including a variety of **best free website hosting** services.
-These gems offer a cost-effective way to launch your projects without dipping into your budget.
-Here's why they're worth considering:

 ### Why Consider Best Free Web Hosting Services

 - **Cost Savings**: Obviously, free hosting means money saved - funds that can be redirected into other areas of development or marketing.